Laurie Wisefield

-Laurence Mark Wisefield (born 27 August 1952) is an English guitarist, best known for his contributions to Wishbone Ash during the 1970s and 1980s.
+Laurence Mark Wisefield (born 27 August 1952) is an English guitarist and vocalist, best known for his contributions to Wishbone Ash during the 1970s and 1980s.

-Early career
+Early life

+Wisefield took up guitar when he was eight after his grandfather bought him an acoustic guitar for £6.
+He studied art at college and worked as a jewellery designer after graduating.

+Career

 Prior to his stint in Wishbone Ash, Wisefield performed with the progressive rock band, Home.
 The group released three albums through Columbia Records between 1971 and 1974.
 Another member of Home, Cliff Williams, went on to find fame with AC/DC.